apollographql/apollo-fetch/docs/batch.md

 }
 ```

-Batch Afterware used by `ApolloFetch` has access to the Response.
+Batch Afterware used by `ApolloFetch` has access to the single Response.

 ```js
 BatchAfterwareInterface: (response: ResponseAndOptions, next: Function) => void